jpcurrea/compound_eye_tools/README.txt

 The microCT pipeline segments individual crystalline cones from a stack of images:

-0. segment the eye using a density filter and HDBSCAN
+0. import files and filter images based on contrast values
 1. convert to spherical coorinates by fitting a sphere with OLS
-2. model each r as a function of theta and phi.
+2. get approximate cross section of the points in spherical coordinates
-3. extract a range of points around the approximate surface
+3. Use HDBSCAN or low pass filter to find centers of cone clusters.
-4. convert cone centers back to cartesian coordinates.
-For each center, find the nearest cluster of points within a generous radius.
+4. For each center, find the nearest cluster of points within a generous radius in cartesian coordinates.
 5. Using our set of cone clusters, we can take measurements relevant to the eye's optics.